akshatd/ae567-inference/project_2b/ex1.md

    4. Increment $k$

 Here the only tuning knob we have is $\gamma$, which can be used to adjust the acceptance ratio.
 Increasing it will cause the proposal distribution to be more exploratory, reducing the acceptance ratio and vice versa.
+Since it is used when the first proposal is too exploratory and rejected, it should be $\leq$ 1 to ensure that the second proposal is less exploratory and gets accepted.

 ## 1.3 Delayed Rejection Adaptive Metropolis